 This comprehensive guide covers everything you need to know about making loofah pet toys, from safety considerations to specific toy designs for different animals.
 Whether you have a power-chewing dog, a curious cat, or a nibbling rabbit, you'll discover how to create engaging, natural toys that are better for your pets and the planet.
+For more loofah craft ideas, check out our complete crafts guide.

 Safety Considerations for Loofah Pet Toys